This article’s core notion is that the “red pill” should only be a phase in men’s development.

 Because I don’t know where you live, but where I have been living, it’s mostly the lower quality women who end up as single mothers-.

 Many of the smarter women I’ve seen aren’t too keen in letting themselves get impregnated and abandoned.

 Post-Red Pill Mindset: Women Are The Female of The Human Species, With Their Pros, Cons, Some Baseline Shared Traits & Some Personal Peculiarities

 High-quality men are not naive.

-They know that while male and female interests often overlap, they can also diverge in some important aspects.
+- Interests can diverge: while some male and female interests overlap, they can also diverge with time, and in some important aspects

 - Can play nasty and manipulative games